Willy Adames Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Mariners' 3.65 team ERA ranks ninth across all MLB pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.63).

-- Mariners pitchers combine to give up 11 home runs (0.6 per game), the second-fewest in the league.
+- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (13 total, 0.7 per game).

+- Gonzales (1-0) takes the mound for the Mariners to make his third start of the season.

+- In his last appearance -- in relief on Saturday -- the lefty tossed 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.